 4.4.
-Does your medical school have registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors?
+Does your institution have registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors?

-2 Yes, there is a student organization with faculty support at my medical school dedicated to planetary health or sustainability in healthcare.
+Yes, there is a student organisation with faculty support at my medical school dedicated to planetary health or sustainability in healthcare.
+(2 points)

-- 1 Yes, there is a student organization at my medical school dedicated to planetary health or sustainability in healthcare but it lacks faculty support. - 0 No, there is not a student organization at my institution dedicated to planetary health or sustainability in healthcare.
+Yes, there is a student organisation at my medical school dedicated to planetary health or sustainability in healthcare but it lacks faculty support.
+(1 point)

+No, there is not a student organisation at my institution dedicated to planetary health or sustainability in healthcare.
+(0 points)

-Score explanation: For several years, AMS has been home to AMS Eco, a student-run group that promotes the intersection of health and environment.
-It is funded by AMS, and while there is no formal faculty advisor, AMS faculty regularly support this group's efforts.
-In the past year, this group partnered with the Providence Neighborhood Planting Program and handed out composting bins to students.
+Score explanation: For several years, the ECo club has existed at the medical school as a student-run group that promotes the intersection of health and environment.
+It is funded by the medical school and receives support from faculty advisors Drs.
+Kyle Martin and Kate Smith.
 The Planetary Health Curricular Integration Committee sought to integrate planetary health into the preclinical curriculum.

 4.5.
-Is there a student liaison representing sustainability interests who serves on a medical school or institutional decision-making council to advocate for curriculum reform and/or sustainability best practices?
+Is there a student liaison representing sustainability interests who serves on a department or institutional decision-making council to advocate for curriculum reform and/or sustainability best practices?

-1 Yes, there is a student representative that serves on a medical school or institutional decision-making council/committee.
+Yes, there is a student representative that serves on a department or institutional decision-making council/committee.
+(1 points)

-0 No, there is no such student representative.
+No, there is no such student representative.
+(0 points)